nvdaaddons/AddonTemplate/readme.md

 * Automatic generation of manifest localization files directly from gettext po files.
 Please make sure buildVars.py is included in i18nFiles.
 * Automatic generation of HTML documents from markdown (.md) files, to manage documentation in different languages.

+In addition, this template includes configuration files for the following tools for use in add-on development and testing (see "additional tools" section for details):

+* Flake8 (flake8.ini): a base configuration file for Flake8 linting tool based on NVDA's own Flake8 configuration file.

 ## Requirements

 You need the following software to use this code for your NVDA add-on development and packaging: